ikalyancode/ikalyancode/README.md

   Automated notifications using Python and Slack API.
 - [**E-Commerce API**](https://github.com/ikalyancode/e-commerce-api)
   Scalable backend for an online store built with Spring Boot and integrated with PostgreSQL.

 ---

+### 🎯 Career Highlights
+- **2024**: Developed a Slack bot that streamlined deployment alerts and reduced downtime by 30%.
+- **2023**: Led the migration of legacy .NET systems to Java microservices, improving scalability and performance.
+- **2022**: Designed and implemented an interactive dashboard for real-time analytics using React.js and PostgreSQL.

+---